laurampinto/wander-wise-frontend/README.md

 Click here to see the deployed website:

-Click here to see the deployed API:
+Click here to see the deployed API: https://wander-wise.adaptable.app

 # Description

 Wander wise is an app to discover hidden gems in cities in Portugal.
-The community of travelers shares their favorite attractions, complete with detailed descriptions and beautiful images and leave some comments.
+The community of travelers shares their favorite attractions, complete with detailed descriptions and leave some comments.

 # Data Structure